Droitwich Spa: Places of worship

 St Andrew's, a Norman building where St Richard was probably baptised.
 The church tower was demolished in the 1920s after becoming dangerous due to land subsidence.
 St. Augustine's at Dodderhill, completed in 1220 and rebuilt in the 18th century on a hill, was the site of a former Roman fort and a later Anglo-Saxon church.
 St Peter's, built on the site of a former Saxon church, has parts, including the chancel, that date from Norman times, and has a memorial to Edward Winslow, one of the Pilgrim Fathers, who was born in the parish.

-St Nicholas was built in Victorian times near the railway station; and the Roman Catholic Church of the Sacred Heart and St Catherine of Alexandria, on a building styled on the Roman basilica churches of Ravenna in Italy, has the feature of the interior walls being covered almost entirely of mosaic and marble designed by Gabriel Pippet.
+St Nicholas was built in Victorian times near the railway station.

+The Church of the Sacred Heart and St Catherine of Alexandria is a Roman Catholic Church styled on the Roman basilica churches of Ravenna in Italy and is often referred to as "England's Ravenna".
+The church is believed to be unique in the world because the interior walls are covered almost entirely with eight tonnes of mosaic glass, imported from Murano in Venice, above a marble lower level.
+The church also has a very rare Cosmatesque or Cosmati Pavement floor in its Lady Chapel, one of a handful in existence outside Italy.
+The church art was designed by the renowned artist Gabriel Pippet. and mosaiced by Maurice Richard Josey with a teenager, Fred Oates, helping.
+In 2025 and 2026 the mosaic interior walls and floors were professionally cleaned and restored with support from the National Lottery Heritage Fund.
+The church attracts large numbers of visitors from around the world and is regarded by many as one of the most beautiful churches in England.

-There are also a number of other chapels including Methodist, Baptist and a vibrant Salvation Army hall.
-In 2019 the tired 1970s Emmanuel Church building at Chawson was demolished and was replaced with a new modern hall.
+There are also a number of other chapels including Methodist, Baptist chapels and a vibrant Salvation Army hall.
+In 2018 the tired 1970s Emmanuel Church building at Chawson was refurbished alongside a new retail development.